k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/07a_param_implementation_regular_mode.md

 - Retrieving the list of available parameters for each task.
 - Checking the number of matching entities for the selected parameters of the task.
-- Creating the entity list for the task if the task's selection method is based on parameters.
+- Creating the entity list when the task's selection method is based on parameters.
-- Creating the entity list for the task if a random selection of entities is used whereby the entities are randomly selected from the `<LU>_params` table of the task's root LU.
+- Creating the entity list when entities are randomly selected from the `<LU>_params` table of the task's root LU.

 ### AI-based Generation